-1.1 How many income tax treaties are currently in force in Portugal?
+1.1 How many income tax treaties are currently in force in your jurisdiction?

-Portugal has 64 tax treaties in force and another seven for which ratification is still pending.
-These include all the EU Member States and also Switzerland, Norway, Ukraine and Russia, as well as many Latin American countries (Brazil, Mexico, Venezuela, etc.), the United States of America, China, Japan and several African countries.
+Portugal has 67 tax treaties in force and another nine for which ratification is still pending.
+These include all the EU Member States and also Switzerland, Norway, Ukraine and Russia as well as many Latin American countries (Brazil, Colombia, Mexico, Venezuela, etc.), the United States of America, China, Japan and several African countries.